CN8VX/Dashboard_SvxReflector_by_CN8VX/README.md

 I encourage you to send me your comments and suggestions or corrections to the following address: cn8vx.ma@gmail.com

-73 de CN8VX, SYSOP of the DMR-MAROC SERVER.
+73. CN8VX, SYSOP of the DMR-MAROC SERVER.

 # French